DeveloperDunne/Walkies/README.md

 ### *The Header*

-- The Header shows a large picture of a dog with the website name and the naviagtion bar which takes you to where you would like to go on the page.
+- The Header shows a large picture of a dog with the website name and the navigation bar which takes you to where you would like to go on the page.
 - It is designed in contrasting colours which will be a feature throughout the page.

 ![Header](assets/readme-images/landing-page.png)